How to Build a Career in Data Science

 Senior Data Scientist

-A Senior Data Scientist can anticipate what a business’s future needs will be.
+A senior data scientist can anticipate what a business’s future needs will be.
 Apart from gathering data, they also analyze it thoroughly in order to resolve highly complex business problems efficiently.
-Through their experience, they can not only design but drive forward the creation of new standards as well as create ways to use statistical data as well as develop tools to help further analyze the data.
+Through their experience, they can not only design but drive forward the creation of new standards, as well as create ways to use statistical data, and also develop tools to help further analyze the data.

 What Skills Do I Need?